timshac/WekaHR/README.md

 ## Initial WekaHR module setup, for a fresh new module

-Issue these commands to in the particle console (console.particle.io)
+Issue these commands to in the particle console (console.particle.io).
+The modbus baud is set in the code, currently to 19200 8N1
 ```
 SetUnitID 10   # to set modbus slave ID (defaults to 10)
 SetEventName "companyname/projectname"   # set the particle webhook event name